 When you are eyeing something at the store or garage sale, does it speak to you?
 Not like, “Hey, look at me!”, but more like you see the potential that it has.
-I have always been drawn to antique radios ever since my parents had one in their home that had original parts and still worked.
-If you know me, then you know I love to tinker with mechanical things and they always drawn me in.
+I have always had a passion to antique radios ever since my parents had one in their home that had original parts and still worked.
+If you know me, then you know I love to tinker with mechanical things, and they always drawn me in.
 Much like this one I found.
 I’d like to show you this repurposed radio cabinet and the fun it holds inside.

 When I finally got to lay hands on this cabinet, I was so excited to see it in such awesome shape.
 I instantly said to myself, “no paint needed here..this wood is gorgeous!”
 Though it did have some wear and was mostly dirty, that didn’t stop me from seeing the potential.

-The previous owner has already added a wood piece to make a bottom for the top, so I’m stoked that I’m one step ahead of the game.
-If you look up Pooley Radios on Google, you’ll see some wonderful creations that are sure to take you down memory lane.
+The previous owner already added a wood piece to make a bottom for the top.
+So, I’m happy that I’m one step ahead of the game.
+If you look up Pooley Radios, you’ll see some wonderful creations that are sure to take you down memory lane.
 Such beautiful craftsmanship!

-The last repurposed radio cabinet I did wasn’t in as great of shape, so I had fun with it and took it to a new level.
+The last repurposed radio cabinet wasn’t in as great of shape, so I funked it up and took it to a new level.
 You can read the full story and see what’s inside HERE (it’ll surprise you!).

 Another repurposed radio cabinet I had the pleasure of finding has become secret storage in my boys’ bedroom makeover.
 They love it!

 So, you maybe wondering what I have in store for this one.
 Well, I have always wanted to make one into a dollhouse, and today’s the day!
 That sweet bow on the top front is what decided it for me.
-I seriously believe that this was providential because just as I was about to get started on it, I thought I would check Craiglist for some doll furniture.
+I seriously believe that is providential.
+Just as I was about to start on it, I thought to check Craiglist for some doll furniture.
 Look what I found!

 That dollhouse furniture set I picked up had some damage and needed some pep, so I repaired and gave them new looks.
-Since the bunkbed set was missing mattresses and bedding, I had to make new.
+Since the bunkbed set is missing mattresses and bedding, I have to make new.
 I had leftover foam from our Pottery Barn style leather bench that would be perfect, but needed cut.
 Did you know you can use an electric carving knife to cut foam super fast?
 I nabbed one from the thrift store and love this thing!
-If you can’t find one thrifting, you can find one HERE.

 Well, my friends, I put waaaay more time into this than I probably should have, but…ya know.